 We were unable to pinpoint exactly when Bybee became involved in the review process.
-Internal email suggests that he had discussed aspects of the memorandum with by July 26, 2002, and Yoo's files included a draft dated July 31, 2002, titled "2340 (JSB Revisions)."
-On the morning of July 31, 2002, told Bybee by email that she had "a couple of questions" about his edits, and later that afternoon, she told Philbin and Bybee that she had left revised drafts in their offices.
+Internal email suggests that he had discussed aspects of the memorandum with bit bit by July 26, 2002, and Yoo's files included a draft dated July 31, 2002, titled "2340 (JSB Revisions)."
+On the morning of July 31, 2002 bit bit by email that had "a couple of questions" about his edits, and later that afternoon told Philbin and Bybee that had left revised drafts in their offices.